bochkov-delvify-test/product-configs/README.md

 ## How to run

-To run the product locally you need to download this repo, install the requirements and run the `make start` command.
+To run the product locally you need:
+1. Download this repo
+2. Install the requirements
+3. Open Docker Desktop
+4. Navigate to the root folder of this repo
+5. Run the `make start` command.

 After all migrations ran and backend is running you will se in terminal:

 ```